Prag8855/aab/content/guides/losing-your-job.md

 ### Calculate your notice period

 Your job has a notice period (*[[Kündigungsfrist]]*).
 It's written in your work contract.
 If you quit, you must work until the end of your notice period.
+The notice period starts when your employer gets your [resignation letter](/glossary/Kündigungsschreiben).

 Your notice period can be very long: 3 months is normal for some jobs.[^9] To leave sooner, negotiate a shorter notice period with your employer.[^40]